 Psychological Services in London, Ontario

 I provide psychological assessment and treatment for adults (ages 18+).
-I currently offer evening appointments only.
+I currently offer daytime appointments only.
 While I see clients presenting with a wide variety of issues, I have several areas of special focus.
-These are listed below; click the links to learn more about how I can help with each of these.
+These are listed below; click the links to learn more about how I can help with each of thes

 Trauma and PTSD.
 In particular, I focus on “complex” PTSD or trauma symptoms resulting from abuse experienced in childhood, traumatic losses or separation (especially in childhood), sexual assault, and abusive relationships.
 If you find events and relationships from your past just won’t let go, click here to learn more about how I can help.